 “Our findings did NOT support the zero sum game hypothesis.
 In fact, especially among more deprived schools, there was better attendance and academic goal attainment.”

 In other words, one aspect doesn’t necessarily suffer because another aspect receives attention, time or money.
 Just the opposite, in fact.

 But in other entrenched examples of this “win-lose” zero sum game, ranging from the white supremacist movement to equal pay for equal work, any step forward for some can be mistakenly perceived as a dangerous step backward for everyone else.

 1. M. Mast.
 “Dominance and gender in the physician-patient interaction.”
 The Journal of Men’ s Health & Gender.
 2004.
 354-358.

 2. S. Long et al, “Testing the zero-sum game hypothesis: an examination of school health policy and practice and inequalities in educational outcomes”, The Lancet.
 Volume 390, Supplement 3, November 2017, Page S60.

 Cartoon: ©Bob and Tom Thaves

-NOTE FROM CAROLYN: I wrote much more about misdiagnosis in women’s heart disease in Chapter 3 of my book, “A Woman’s Guide to Living with Heart Disease” .
-You can ask for it at your local bookshop, or order it online (paperback, hardcover or e-book) at Amazon, or order it directly from my publisher, Johns Hopkins University Press (use the code HTWN to save 20% off the list price).
+NOTE FROM CAROLYN: I wrote much more about trying to raise awareness of women’s heart disease in my book, “A Woman’s Guide to Living with Heart Disease” .
+You can ask for it at your local library or favourite bookshop, or order it online (paperback, hardcover or e-book) at Amazon, or order it directly from my publisher, Johns Hopkins University Press (use their code HTWN to save 20% off the list price).

 Q: Can anything be done to address the inevitable ‘win-lose’ outcomes of a zero sum game?